nbaksalyar/safe_bindgen/README.md

 ### Paths

 You must not put types defined in other modules in an exported type signature without hiding it behind an opaque struct.
-This is because the C compiler must know the layout of the type and rusty-cheddar can not yet search other modules.
+This is because the C compiler must know the layout of the type and moz-cheddar can not yet search other modules.

 The very important exception to this rule are the C ABI types defined in the `libc` crate and `std::os::raw`.
 Types from these two modules _must_